alphagov/notifications-admin/docs/index.md

 Use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application to find your service ID and create API keys.

 **Important:** API keys are secret, so save them somewhere safe.
 Do not commit API keys to public source code repositories.

-For examples of how to encode and decode JWT tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library.

 JWT tokens
 ------------